twilio/twilio-video-app-react/README.md

 This will open the Cypress test runner.
 When it's open, select a test file to run.

-Note: Be sure to have `npm start` running in a separate terminal before running the tests.
-If you haven't already done so, you will need to add account credentials to the `.env` file.
+Note: Be sure to complete the 'Getting Started' section before running these tests.
 These Cypress tests will connect to real Twilio rooms, so you may be billed for any time that is used.

 ## Configuration

-The `connect` function from the SDK accepts a [configuration object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0-beta16/docs/global.html#ConnectOptions).
+The `connect` function from the SDK accepts a [configuration object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0/docs/global.html#ConnectOptions).
 The configuration object for this application can be found in [src/index.ts](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/index.tsx#L19).
 In this object, we 1) enable dominant speaker detection, 2) enable the network quality API, and 3) supply various options to configure the [bandwidth profile](https://www.twilio.com/docs/video/tutorials/using-bandwidth-profile-api).

 ### Track Priority Settings

-This application dynamically changes the priority of certain remote video tracks in order to provide a good user experience.
+This application dynamically changes the priority of remote video tracks to provide an optimal collaboration experience.
 Any video track that will be displayed in the main video area will have `track.setPriority('high')` called on it (see the [VideoTrack](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/components/VideoTrack/VideoTrack.tsx#L24) component) when the component is mounted.
 This higher priority enables the track to be rendered at a high resolution. `track.setPriority(null)` is called when the component is unmounted so that the track's priority is set to its publish priority (low).

 ## Application Architecture

-This state of this application (with a few exceptions) is managed by the [room object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0-beta16/docs/Room.html) that is supplied by the SDK.
+This state of this application (with a few exceptions) is managed by the [room object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0/docs/Room.html) that is supplied by the SDK.
 The `room` object contains all information about the room that the user is connected to.
 The class hierarchy of the `room` object can be viewed [here](https://www.twilio.com/docs/video/migrating-1x-2x#object-model).

 One great way to learn about the room object is to explore it in the browser console.
 When you are connected to a room, the application will expose the room object as a window variable: `window.twilioRoom`.

-Since the `room` object maintains all state that relates to the connected room, it isn't necessary to use a tool like Redux to track the state of the room.
-We can instead use the `room` object as our source of truth.
-One caveat is that we will need some way of triggering component re-renders in React.
+Since the Twilio Video SDK manages the `room` object state, it can be used as the source of truth.
+It isn't necessary to use a tool like Redux to manage state.
 The `room` object and most child properties are [event emitters](https://nodejs.org/api/events.html#events_class_eventemitter), which means that we can subscribe to these events to update React components as the room state changes.

 [React hooks](https://reactjs.org/docs/hooks-intro.html) can be used to subscribe to events and trigger component re-renders.
 This application frequently uses the `useState` and `useEffect` hooks to subscribe to changes in room state.
 Here is a simple example: